India has always been a place which has astonished the rest of the world with its unity in diversity.

 #2.
 Indian Political Scenario

 India would have definitely experienced a different political scenario compared to the one prevailing nowadays.

 Netaji Bose was the strongest leader in INC. However, supporters of Gandhiji literally suffocated him which made him leave the INC in 1939 to form his own political faction, ‘Forward Bloc.’

-In absence of Gandhi, Netaji would have taken over charge of INC and the size and strength of Indian National Army (INA) would have been stronger by many times.
+In absence of Gandhi, Netaji would have taken over the charge of INC and the size and strength of the Indian National Army (INA) would have been stronger by many times.
 This might have got political independence for India in a different manner.

 #3.
 Structure Of Regional And National-Level Politics